 The plants look their best growing in groups.

-Dig up rhizomes of established plants in the Fall and separate them into clumps for re-planting.
+Dig up rhizomes of established plants in the Spring or Fall and separate them into clumps for re-planting.

 Rhizome Planting Depth: Plant rhizomes 2 to 3 inches deep.